fbpx

 By ·

-Does Crying Make Your Lashes Grow Longer? featured image
+Does Crying Make Your Eyelashes Longer? featured image

 Getty Images

-Science shows us that there are actually multiple benefits of crying, including reducing pain and lubricating your eyes, but sadly, longer lashes isn’t one of them.
+Does crying make your eyelashes longer?
+Let’s look at the science.
+What it shows us is that there are multiple benefits of crying, including reducing pain and lubricating your eyes.
+Sadly, however, growing longer lashes isn’t one of them.
 (I think we’d all be watching The Notebook every night if that were the case.)
 “It is a myth that if you cry often, your eyelashes will grow longer,” says New York dermatologist Marina Peredo, MD.
-“When you cry, you are normally stressed and your body releases hormones like cortisol, but that will not cause longer lashes.”
+“When you cry, you are usually stressed and your body releases hormones like cortisol, but there’s no evidence to suggest that it will make your lashes grow longer.”

-“Wouldn’t it be nice if there was an upside to a broken heart or other sources of tears?” says Beverly Hills, CA dermatologist Ava Shamban, MD.
-“Sadly there is not in this case—lashes just look longer when they are wet.”
-Dr. Peredo agrees, saying that lashes may appear darker, glossier and more vibrant after a person cries.
-“So while crying may not really cause your lashes to grow longer, it can certainly make them appear healthier and more lustrous!”
+“Wouldn’t it be nice if there was an upside to a broken heart or other sources of your tears?” says Beverly Hills, CA dermatologist Ava Shamban, MD.
+“Sadly there is not in this case.
+Lashes just look longer when they are wet.”
+Dr. Peredo agrees, saying that crying makes your lashes appear darker, glossier and more vibrant.
+“So while crying may not cause your lashes to grow, it can certainly make them appear healthier and more lustrous!”

 To truly achieve longer, fuller lashes, Dr. Shamban says “you have to rely on the tried-and-true topical liquid medications like Latisse—it’s available via prescription—to get them longer and darker, or wear lash extensions.”
-Dr. Allenby agrees: “The only way I know of that we can modify the lash quality and growth is by using topically applied ‘conditioners’ and medicines that signal the hair follicle to stay longer in the growth phase, which allows them to thicken, darken and lengthen.
-I’m a huge fan of the OTC conditioners like Grande Cosmetics GrandeLASH-MD, RevitaLash Advanced Eyelash Conditioner and Obagi Nu-Cil, as well as Latisse.”
+Dr. Allenby agrees when it comes to growing your eyelashes longer.
+“The only way we can modify lash quality and growth is by using topically applied ‘conditioners’ and medicines.
+These signal the hair follicle to stay longer in the growth phase, which allows them to thicken, darken and lengthen.
+I’m a huge fan of the over-the-counter conditioners like Grande Cosmetics GrandeLASH-MD, RevitaLash Advanced Eyelash Conditioner and Obagi Nu-Cil, as well as prescription Latisse.”

 Find a Doctor